nunomaduro/pest/README.md

 });
 ```

-For the full list, see the expect [Assertations Doc from PHPUnit](https://phpunit.readthedocs.io/en/latest/assertions.html).
+For the full list, see the [Assertions documentation from PHPUnit](https://phpunit.readthedocs.io/en/latest/assertions.html).

 ### Setup and Teardown